-What you must pay when you get these services Services that are covered for you In-Network Out-of- Network participate in Medicare.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network health care professional as allowed under applicable state laws.
+Before you obtain care from out-of-network providers, ask the provider if they are eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare or who has opted out of the Medicare program.
 If you receive care from a provider who is not eligible to participate in Medicare, you may be responsible for the full cost of the services you receive.
+Medicare-covered group session.
+Medicare-covered group session.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 Copayment for Medicare- covered in- network outpatient rehabilitation services. \$35 Copayment for Medicare- covered out-of- network outpatient rehabilitation services.
-Outpatient substance abuse services Medicare-covered outpatient substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified substance abuse care professional as allowed under applicable state laws. \$10 Copayment for each Medicare- covered in- network individual session. \$10 Copayment for each Medicare- covered out-of- network individual session.
-For outpatient substance abuse services obtained in- network, your provider may need to obtain prior authorization from Geisinger Gold before obtaining outpatient substance abuse services by calling the "Mental health/substance abuse" telephone number on the back of your Geisinger Gold membership card. \$5 Copayment for each Medicare- covered in- network group session. \$5 Copayment for each Medicare- covered out-of- network group session.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 Copayment for in-network Medicare-covered outpatient rehabilitation services. \$35 Copayment for out-of-network Medicare-covered outpatient rehabilitation services.
+Outpatient substance abuse services Medicare-covered outpatient substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified substance abuse care professional as allowed under applicable state laws.
 Before you obtain care from out-of-network providers, ask the provider if they are eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare or who has opted out of the
+Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare or who has opted out of the Medicare program.
+If you receive care from a provider who is not \$10 Copayment for each in-network Medicare-covered individual session. \$5 Copayment for each in-network Medicare-covered group session. \$10 Copayment for each out-of-network Medicare-covered individual session. \$5 Copayment for each out-of-network Medicare-covered group session.